 Joe quickly took his stinky bag home and showed it to his family.
-They all turned up their noses, shook their heads and agreed that Bill shouldn’t have done that.
+They all turned up their noses, shook their heads, and agreed that Bill shouldn’t have done that.

 Joe carried his bag to Church with him and showed everyone what Bill had done.
-Just like his family, they all turned up their noses, shook their heads and agreed that Bill shouldn’t have done that.
+Just like his family, they all turned up their noses, shook their heads, and agreed that Bill shouldn’t have done that.

 Joe carried his bag to work, he took it with him to lunch.
 In fact, Joe carried his stinky bag of dog poop with him everywhere he went.

 It didn’t take long before his family didn’t want to be around him anymore.
-When he went to Church, people gave him a forced smile and moved to sit some place else, where the smell wasn’t so bad.
+When he went to Church, people gave him a forced smile and moved to sit someplace else, where the smell wasn’t so bad.

 Soon everywhere Joe went, he found himself alone and the “image” ended there.

-The moral to the story seemed pretty obvious.
+The moral of the story seemed pretty obvious.
 It’s not right for someone to offend us.
 But if we take that offense and carry it around with us, it only multiplies the harmful effects of the original offense.”